Data Exploration

 On GitHub, the HTML representation is unable to render, please try loading this page with nbviewer.org.

 After the model is trained, we have access to the ideal weights (i.e. “coefficients”).
-There is one coefficient for each feature (in this case only one).
+There is one coefficient for each feature (in this case only one: number of hours studied).

 Note